-This small project started because I wanted to have a standalone and compact machine with DOS and run some old school games like DUNE 2, Blackthorne, Flashback :D
+This small project started because I wanted to have a standalone and compact machine with DOS and run some old-school games like DUNE 2, Blackthorne, and Flashback 😀

 I’ve started looking around on a local bidding portal and I’ve found a very pretty Olivetti laptop with 486 inside.

-When a package with both laptops arrived, I've figured that I’ll go with DEC as a first patient, because I already had a good plan for it! 😀
+When a package with both laptops arrived, I figured that I’ll go with DEC as the first patient, because I already had a good plan for it! 😀

 I’ve made some pics of it after unpacking and during disassembly just to show you how an elite laptop looked back in a day.